PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 Host della.princeton.edu della
   User aturing
   HostName della.princeton.edu

-Host tigressdata.princeton.edu tigressdata data
-  User aturing
-  HostName tigressdata.princeton.edu
 ```

 The first line in each stanza above specifies alternative names for the host.
 Put your Princeton NetID in the second line (i.e., replace `aturing`).
 The third line in each stanza should remain unchanged.
-You can add additional stanzas for the other clusters.
+You can add additional stanzas for other clusters or machines.

 ### Preventing VPN disconnects